Candidates retaking one or more subjects

 confirming the authenticity of work submitted by the candidate

-communicating with the IB on behalf of the candidate and his or her legal guardians
+communicating with the IB on behalf of the candidate and their legal guardians

 advising the IB of any adverse circumstances or inclusive access arrangements affecting the candidate